 Currently, there’s not a cure for bipolar disorder.
 But thankfully, science has developed several drugs that can help the brain operate without the extreme manic and depressed conditions.

-Having a caring and stable home life is a great benefit.
+Having a caring and stable home life is also a great benefit.
 Managing bipolar is difficult at times but it is more so without people around you that want to help.
-I’m blessed with a wonderful caring family.
-Not everyone with bipolar disorder is as fortunate.

 Functionally Dysfunctional